RTcmix/rtcmix.github.io/reference/instruments/DMOVE.md

 p2 | duration (or endtime if negative) | seconds | no | no |
 p3 | amplitude multiplier | relative multiplier of input signal | yes | no |

-   NOTE: this associated instrument is required for MPLACE to function
+   NOTE: this associated instrument is required for DMOVE to function

 <span id="space"></span> **space**